List of Storm Chasers episodes: Season 4 (2010)

-The fourth season of Storm Chasers premiered Wednesday, October 13, 2010, at 10PM Eastern and documents teams of storm chasers during the spring and summer of 2010.
-This season continues to feature the three groups from the previous season: The TVN team is led by Reed Timmer and rejoined by driver Joel Taylor, who had temporarily left the team the previous year.
-IMAX filmmaker Sean Casey returns seeking better tornado footage, this time employing a second-unit IMAX crew to film TIV2 itself.
-The TWISTEX team led by veteran storm chaser Tim Samaras also returns with a new "TWISTEX Probe" vehicle (a 2008 GMC Sierra HD with extensive weather instrumentation).
-One of the major events early in the season is the TVN crew's encounter with the aftermath of the April 2010 tornado outbreak in Yazoo City, Mississippi.
-This was the last season to feature TIV2 Navigator Matt Hughes who died May 26, 2010.
-Matt's last chase is in the show "Dedication" which is dedicated to Matt Hughes.
-Dr. Josh Wurman and his DOW team continues working as part of the massive, 2 year government-funded VORTEX2.
+The fourth season of Storm Chasers premiered Wednesday, October 13, 2010 at 10 pm Eastern, and documents teams of storm chasers during the spring and summer of 2010.
+This season continues to feature the three groups from the previous season: The TVN team, led by Reed Timmer, and rejoined by driver Joel Taylor, who had temporarily left the team the previous year.
+IMAX filmmaker Sean Casey returns seeking better tornado footage, this time employing a second-unit IMAX crew to film TIV 2 itself.
+The TWISTEX team, led by veteran storm chaser Tim Samaras, also returns with a new "TWISTEX Probe" vehicle (a 2008 GMC Sierra HD with extensive weather instrumentation).
+One of the major events early in the season was the TVN crew's encounter with the aftermath of an EF4 tornado that struck Yazoo City, Mississippi.
+This was the last season to feature TIV 2 navigator Matt Hughes, who died on May 26, 2010.
+Matt's last chase was in the episode "Dedication", which is dedicated to him.
+Dr. Josh Wurman and his DOW team continues working as part of the massive, 2 year government-funded VORTEX2 project.